Permanentfrost/HomeLab/README.md

 # HomeLab Best-practices and Guide

-**WHY?** The initial idea was to build a Cybersecurity lab consisting of an Intel NUC running proxmox.
-However, this lead to the rabbit-hole that is Linux and the new why could be summarized as follows:
+This "Guide" should document all knowledge I find useful for setting up, configuring and navigating in a HomeLab Setup (Cybersecurity-Focused)

-**Document all knowledge I gain, find useful and interesting related to a homelab setup -> and have fun doing it!**
+**Most important: Have fun doing it!**

 ## General Linux Tips